 Grants expenditures shall be for the period of July 1, 2020 - June 30, 2021.
 All applications must demonstrate an equal amount of matching funds.

 2020-21 Application and Instructions - this pdf version of the application form will allow for applicants to send it to their administrator for a signature (the digital form linked above requires an administrator be present to sign it).
-It will need to be emailed to email@example.com by 11:59 pm CT on October 15, 2020.
+The 2021-22 application will be available in fall of 2021.

 FAQ for the Application Process: